vs dangerous skillshot lane

 There's an argument to max over (besides the points at lvl 1-4 obviously), or at least level both together.

-Most of the time you'll be using to get into position in order to or your target.
+Most of the time you'll be using to get into position in order to Sigil of silence or Sigil of silence your target.

 Ergo, surely it makes more sense to put points into an ability that will actually damage your target?

 This is purely down to preference.
 I max because I like having it on a far lower CD.
-I find that does enough damage in most cases with at lvl 1.
+I find that sigil of silencedoes enough damage in most cases with at lvl 1.
 Whether chasing or running from a fight, it is far more useful to have that back up ASAP.

 What's there to say?
 A passive which requires thought.